 Hands down the best way to learn about the history of Skagway is via a Skagway Streetcar Tour.
 Not only will this take you through all the highlights, including the Gold Rush Cemetery where all sorts of famous characters were laid to rest, but it will do so in style.

 Your vehicle for the day is a vintage 1920s bus, helmed by a highly knowledgeable conductor and guide dressed up in period costume.
 As you wind through the Skagway Historic District, you’ll pass 20 preserved and restored Klondike Gold Rush Era buildings along the waterfront.
 The whole tour is peppered with anecdotes that really bring the past back to life.

 Picture a valley with a 7,000-foot rise—greater than that of the Grand Canyon—with snowy peaks all around.
 The Sawtooth Range, which is easily accessible by car from downtown Skagway, offers trails that are perfect even for novice hikers.

-The three-and-a-half-mile nature trail in particular is a great way to see wildflowers, not to mention abundant birds and other local fauna, without breaking too much of a sweat.
+The three-and-a-half-mile nature trail in particular is a great way to see wildflowers, not to mention abundant Alaskan birdlife and other local fauna, without breaking too much of a sweat.

 Check Out the Yukon Suspension Bridge

 Travelers with vertigo may want to watch this one from the sidelines, but anyone looking to channel their inner Indiana Jones should head straight for this 200-foot pedestrian cable suspension bridge.

 Walk all the way to the middle and gaze down on the roaring white water rapids of the Tutshi River Canyon.
 The bridge is impressively engineered to minimize sway on windy days and makes for an unbeatable photo.